WRidder/react-spa/README.md

-# Community site SPA based on ReactJS
+# Community site SPA based on ReactJS (PoC)
 [![Build Status](https://travis-ci.org/WRidder/react-spa.svg?branch=master)](https://travis-ci.org/WRidder/react-spa)

-A real-time single page application based on React and (Re)flux to discover best practices regarding a multitude of use cases.
+A Proof of Concept real-time single page application based on React and (Re)flux to discover best practices regarding a multitude of use cases.
 Contains a simple server with in-memory database in *./server*.

 ### Installation
 1. Run *$ npm install* in the base and in the ./server directory